Skip to main content

 The complainant, who was 19 at the time, says Hoggard raped, choked, hit and urinated on her, and called her names like "dirty little piggy."

-Hoggard says they flirted all night, then had a consensual one-night stand.
+Hoggard said they flirted all night, then had a consensual one-night stand.

-Defence lawyers for the singer suggested Thursday the woman lied about the nature of the encounter to cover up her infidelity and maintain the support of those around her.
+Defence lawyers for the singer suggested Thursday the woman lied about the nature of the encounter to cover up her infidelity and preserve her relationships with her boyfriend and family.

 They further argued her account of what happened that night was rife with inconsistencies, with several details changing over time.